james-sciortino/c9800-set-site-tag/readme.md

 # Site-Tag Summary
 Site-tags on the Catalyst 9800 Wireless Controller platform replace AP groups found on Cisco Aironet WLCs, and serve the following purposes:
-1. Define if an AP is configured for Local Mode or Flexconnect mode; contains the AP Join Profile and Flex Profile that is applied to the AP.
+- Define if an AP is configured for Local Mode or Flexconnect mode; contains the AP Join Profile and Flex Profile that is applied to the AP.
-2. Include attributes that are specific to the physical site.
+- Include attributes that are specific to the physical site.
 For example, the list of primary APs for efficient upgrade is a part of a site-tag.
-3. Sent as a AAA RADIUS attribute that can be used for Cisco ISE, particularly to differentiate authorization results for wireless clients associating to different APs.
+- Sent as a AAA RADIUS attribute that can be used for Cisco ISE, particularly to differentiate authorization results for wireless clients associating to different APs.

 # How This Code Works
 This Python code will accomplish the following tasks:
-- Step 1.
-Identify all policy-tags and site-tags that exist on the C9800 WLC.
+- 1. Identify all policy-tags and site-tags that exist on the C9800 WLC.
-- Step 2.
-Compare the policy-tag names and site-tag names.
+- 2. Compare the policy-tag names and site-tag names.
-- Step 3.
-For each difference, create a new site-tag with a name that matches the policy-tag.
+- 3. For each difference, create a new site-tag with a name that matches the policy-tag.
-- Step 4.
-Identify all Cisco AP's and their assigned site-tag.
+- 4. Identify all Cisco AP's and their assigned site-tag.
-- Step 5.
-For each Cisco AP that does not have a site-tag name that matches its policy-tag name, assign the AP to the appropriate site-tag.
+- 5. For each Cisco AP that does not have a site-tag name that matches its policy-tag name, assign the AP to the appropriate site-tag.

 # Installation Steps
 1. Clone the repository from a bash or PowerShell terminal